boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 in this tree assigns a molecular formula to a peak in the (merged) MS/MS spectrum.
 Each edge is a hypothetical fragmentation reaction.
 The user has the choice between different node styles and color schemes.
-Pleae see <TODO: link to prereq> for a detailled explanation on fragmentation trees.
+Pleae see <TODO: link to prereq> for a detailed explanation on fragmentation trees.

-#### Export tree visualization
 The displayed fragmentation tree can be exported as `svg` or `pdf` vector graphics.
 Alternatively, the `dot` file format contains a text description of the tree.
 It can be used to render the tree externally.
 The command-line